 Despite the ability to quickly dump heat, I found the helmet was just as warm as far-less-ventilated designs.
 When closed, no drafts crept through and the Vantage kept my head cozy and warm throughout the season.
 However, I should note that I do tend to don the hood of my Gore-Tex hardshell jacket whenever it’s particularly blustery, so that may be responsible for blocking some of the wind.
-And for those that prefer extra insulation, I found there was enough room to squeeze a thin beanie or balaclava underneath the helmet if needed, although I haven’t had to resort to that just yet.
+And for those that prefer extra insulation, I found there was enough room to squeeze a thin beanie or balaclava underneath the helmet if needed (this is dependent on where you land on the fit range), although I haven’t had to resort to that just yet.

 In an effort to increase safety, many companies have begun including MIPS technology in their designs (Multi-directional Impact Protection System).
 And while some brands have created their own proprietary options—like POC’s SPIN system, for example—none have been so universally adopted as the MIPS liner.
 In short, the technology is designed to reduce potential damage to the brain in angled impacts through a liner that moves independently from the outer shell.
 In the case of the Vantage specifically, the only difference is a slight reduction in size compared with non-MIPS-equipped Smith helmets we've worn (more on this in “Fit and Sizing” below).
 Otherwise, you'd hardly know the extra layer is there.